IDE-GID-Cyberphysical-Systems/de-arm/README.md

 The original build instructions for the MeArm can be found on the [company website](http://learn.mearm.com/docs/building-the-mearm-v3/) and [Instructables](https://www.instructables.com/MeArm-Build-a-Small-Hackable-Robot-Arm/).
 The original laser cutting file that was modified to create the DE-Arm is available on [Thingiverse](https://www.thingiverse.com/thing:3420797).

-This module has been taught twice at the Dyson School of Design Engineering at Imperial College London.
+This module is taught at the [Dyson School of Design Engineering](https://www.imperial.ac.uk/design-engineering/) at [Imperial College London](https://www.imperial.ac.uk/).